gabyhaddock/Submarine/README.txt

-This is a Haskell program that acts as a pathfinder for the board game Red November.
-See the final result with report & comments in simpleSub.lhs
+This is a Haskell program that acts as a pathfinder for the board game Red November and was written for a class in Haskell with Mark Jones at Portland State University.
+See the final result with report & comments in simpleSub.lhs and/or report.pdf